 Entrance to the Hall of Supreme Harmony

-Much of the palace grounds had been destroyed in the Vietnam war.
-Despite more than half of the Purple Forbidden City grounds being left in ruins from the war, most of the destruction which ensued after was mostly caused by post-war neglect.
+Noteworthy, most of the actual palace grounds had been destroyed in the Vietnam war.
+Also, more than half of the Purple Forbidden City grounds were being left in ruins from the war.
+However, most of the destruction which ensued after was mostly caused by post-war neglect.
 Notably, this includes lack of upkeep, weather elements (e.g. cyclone damage), and pests (e.g. termites).
-Today only a quarter of the full citadel compound is preserved as a museum, which the other districts opened for commercial developments.

 Key buildings such as The king’s quarters, known as Tu Cam Thanh (Forbidden Purple City) for royal residences which once as the emperor’s home.
 Today, these are all nicely restored as close as what they were before.
 Moreover, this area is centrally located past the compounds into the Inner city (or Dai Noi).
-The front of the Forbidden city was also nicely restored to as close as what it was as depicted in early black and white photographs records.
+Also, the front of the Forbidden city was also nicely restored to as close as what it was as depicted in early black and white photographs records.

 Panorama of the forbidden city and ruins in the distance

 Moving beyond the majestic Thai Hon Palace is another central courtyard.
-This open space is flanked by two houses.
+Also, this open space is flanked by two houses.
 These were also restored and houses a collection of painting and photos plastered on the inner walls of the houses.
-Today one of these houses open activity areas, a giftshop and photo shoot areas and a museum in the other.
+Today, one of these houses open activity areas, a giftshop and photo shoot areas and a museum in the other.

-Two long wooden hallways lined with walls of photographs, scriptures and lanterns were all painstakingly recreated to what it historically was.
+Here, you can find two long wooden hallways lined with walls of photographs, scriptures and lanterns.
+Moreover, these details were all painstakingly recreated to what it historically was.
 Altogether, this offers an eccentric mix of newly constructed era-accurate buildings right next to the original stone ruins.
 Gracefully, these hallways run from the Mandarins houses towards the end of the attraction palace grounds before ending at a large open garden.